Mortgage Protection Insurance

-Mortgage protection life insurance is an important financial planning tool that allows families to stay in their home after a loved one dies.
+Mortgage protection life insurance is an important financial planning tool that allows families to stay in their homes after a loved one dies.

 Most homeowners understand having life insurance is important to protect the family when they are gone.
 Most homeowners also want to make sure their homes are safe should they die unexpectedly.

 Most people do not have enough life insurance to replace their income and pay off their house when they die.
-As a result, most families must sell their home within one to two years following the death of an income-producing spouse or partner.
+As a result, most families must sell their homes within one to two years following the death of an income-producing spouse or partner.

-Mortgage protection insurance is a type of life insurance policy to pay off the house, pay down the mortgage balance, or make mortgage payments for the surviving family members.
+Mortgage protection insurance is a type of life insurance policy designed to pay off the house, pay down the mortgage balance, or make mortgage payments for the surviving family members.

 Most families and couples who own homes require two incomes to afford, maintain, and make payments on their home mortgage.

 When a loved one dies unexpectedly, the household income is often drastically reduced, leaving only one income-producing spouse or partner to make all the payments.

-EXAMPLE – If Bob and Mary both earned $50,000 a year to have a household income of $100,000, by the time they make the mortgage payment, make payments on both car loans, pay the homeowner’s insurance and automobile insurance, pay off the credit card bill, pay off the medical expenses, and pay all other bills, there’s little money left at the end of the month.
+Example: If Bob and Mary both earned $50,000 a year to have a household income of $100,000, by the time they make the mortgage payment, make monthly payments on both car loans, pay the homeowners insurance and automobile insurance, pay off the credit card bill, pay off the medical expenses, and pay all other bills, there’s little money left at the end of the month.

 One day, Bob was driving home from work and was involved in a fatal automobile accident.
-Bob had work life insurance, which paid one year’s worth of his salary ($50,000) to Mary.
+Bob had work life insurance, a type of insurance that paid one year’s worth of his salary ($50,000) to Mary.
 With a $175,000 mortgage, the $50,000 from Bob’s work life insurance didn’t come close to paying off their home.

 The $50,000 in work life insurance from Bob’s employer would only replace Bob’s income for one year.
 This would give Mary and their children time to hold off the bill collectors and sell the home, so the bank did not start the foreclosure process.